What is selenium?

-Like most essential minerals, it’s practically impossible to synthesize selenium.
+Like most essential minerals, it’s practically impossible to synthesise selenium.

-In a hypothetical situation, synthesizing artificial selenium might be necessary if this mineral wasn’t available from natural sources.
+In a hypothetical situation, synthesising artificial selenium might be necessary if this mineral wasn’t available from natural sources.

-Theoretically, a formulation of Selenium made using synthetic selenium would have the same absorption rate as natural Selenium.
+Theoretically, synthetic selenium would have the same absorption rate as natural selenium.

-Natural Selenium is currently the only available form of this nutrient.
+Natural sodium selenite is currently the only available form of this nutrient.